eafyounian/presentations/28092020_digipilot.md

   - teaching: help in storing and processing knowledge
 - **SOLO**: the Structure of the Observed Learning Outcome
   - levels: pre-structural, unistructural, multi-structural, Relational, Extend abstract
+  - I: failure and incompetence (no can do!)
+  - II: follow simple instructions, identify, name (run bowti2)
+  - III: Combine things that are relevant, describe, list (run bowtie2, samtools sort)
+  - IV: relation of things together, Analyze, apply, compare, relate (inspect and understand results for above)
+  - V: Create, generate, generalize to a new domain (Use all these to analyze new data set, new data type)

 ---